ni/python-styleguide/README.md

 `ni-python-styleguide` has a subcommand `fix` which will run [black](https://pypi.org/project/black/) and [isort](https://pycqa.github.io/isort/).

-Additionally, you can run `fix` with the `--aggressive` option and it will add exclusions (# noqa) for the linting errors it cannot fix, in addition to running black and isort.
+Additionally, you can run `fix` with the `--aggressive` option and it will add acknowledgements (# noqa) for the remaining linting errors it cannot fix, in addition to running black and isort.

 #### When using `setup.py`